-By Drs.
-M.T.
+By M.T.
 Martin, W.L.
 Scrutchfield, J.R.
-Joyce, and Matthew Martin
+Joyce, Matthew Martin

-Aging horses by their incisor teeth is as much an art as a science.
-Traditional indicators of age such as eruption date, "cups," Galvayne's groove, hooks, and shape of the table surface of the lower central incisors often result in wide age estimates.
-The authors believe that accuracy can be improved by first placing horses less than 20 years old into one of four age groups before applying the traditional indicators.
+Aging horses by their incisor teeth is as much as art as a science.
+Traditional "indicators of age" such as eruption date, "cups," Galvayne's groove, hooks, shape of the table surface of the lower central incisors, etc. often result in wide age estimates.
+The authors believe that accuracy can be improved by first placing horses less than 20 years old into one of four age groups before applying the traditional indicator.
 Then by using a systematic approach and applying the following concepts, the age of most horses can be accurately estimated.

 1. Horses under 20 are placed into one of four age groups by examining a single tooth, the upper corner incisor (UCI).

 2. All traditional "indicators of age" can be used but eruption dates, "cups," Galvayne's groove and the table surface shape of the lower central incisors are most reliable.

 3. When examining horses under five years the examiners should be aware that time of year is very important.
 For example, a three year old’s teeth will look much different in February than they will in November.

 4. Most horses are born in the spring and all have a birthday on January 1.

 5. "Atypical" horses do occur and can usually be recognized when their age group and indicators do not match, resulting in wide age range estimates.